 In this size, the lights come in 8 watts and can replace fluorescent tubes of 50-watt capacity.

-4 Foot LED Tubes: This size of lighting fixture is appropriate for medium-sized rooms where high light output is needed in a smaller space.
+4 Foot LED Tubes: This lighting fixture size is appropriate for medium-sized rooms where high light output is needed in a smaller space.
 The tubes in this size offer three different wattages.
 18 watt LED tube replaces a 40-watt fluorescent fixture.
-20 watts LED light is a suitable replacement for 50 watts fluorescent light.
+Twenty watts LED light is a suitable replacement for 50 watts fluorescent Light.
 22 watt LED light replaces 60 watts fluorescent light.

-8 Foot LED tubes: This size of tube light is ideal for installation in large halls and big rooms.
+8 Foot LED tubes: This tube light size is ideal for installation in large halls and big rooms.

 In this length, the tubes come in two different wattages: 40 watts LED replacing 100-watt fluorescent and 48 watts LED replacing 120-watt fluorescent.

 LED lights primarily come in three different diameters.
-The notation of the diameter is T followed by the number.
-T stands for tube and the number is a division of 8 which gives the diameter in inches.
-For example, if you order a T8 tube, this would mean the diameter of the tube is 8/8 inch, i.e, one inch.
+The notation of the diameter is T, followed by the number.
+T stands for the tube, and the number is a division of 8, which gives the diameter in inches.
+For example, if you order a T8 tube, this would mean the tube's diameter is 8/8 inch, i.e., one inch.
 Different sizes of diameters are:

-- T5: This means that the diameter of the tube is ⅝ inches which is a thinner model as compared to the other two.
+- T5: This means that the tube's diameter is ⅝ inches, which is a thinner model compared to the other two.

-- T8: A T8 tube is the one with a diameter of one inch and is slightly thicker than T5.
+- T8: A T8 tube with a diameter of one inch and is slightly thicker than T5.